 Step 3: Enjoy marshmallows

-- Once everyone’s made enough money and bought their marshmallows, the person leading the activity should give everyone their own tea light each and a wooden skewer.
+- Once everyone’s made enough money and bought their marshmallows, give everyone their own tea light each and a wooden skewer.

-- Everyone should find a space at a safe distance from each other and toast their marshmallow.
+- Everyone should find a space and toast their marshmallow.

 - While everyone’s snacking, the person leading the activity should explain that in real life the amount of money you can buy is set by the exchange rate (not Scout leaders!).
 1 pound might be able to buy 1.3 US dollars, for example – but this doesn’t mean you’re getting more money as things might cost a higher number of US dollars than pounds.

-- The person leading the activity should explain that, just like they exchanged the money with leaders, people can exchange pounds to foreign currencies in places like the Post Office.
+- Explain that, just like they exchanged the money with leaders, people can exchange pounds to foreign currencies in places, such as the Post Office.

 Supervise young people appropriately when they’re using scissors.
 Store all sharp objects securely, out of the reach of young people.